 Generation and decay of the immune response to a progressive fibrosarcoma.
-II.
-Failure to demonstrate postexcision immunity after the onset of T cell-mediated suppression of immunity.
+I. Ly-1+2- suppressor T cells down-regulate the generation of Ly-1-2+ effector T cells.

 - Views Icon Views